Soft, Fluffy, Buttery, melt-in-your mouth Peaches and Cream Scones are the perfect breakfast treat!

 Suddenly, I thought “Hey!
 What about fresh peach scones with fresh peach jam!”
 Baaa-zinga!
 So I started digging out ingredients, cutting, chopping and blending and….Voila!
 Melt in your mouth, fluffy, moist, fresh peaches and cream scones!
 (By the way…in case you are wondering…the jam and the scones are dating now!
 Wedding invites are coming soon!)

 How To Make the Perfect Peaches and Cream Scones

-First Preheat your oven to 375 degrees then, measure out all your dry ingredients.
+Measure out the dry ingredients.
 Flour, sugar, baking powder, and nutmeg.
 (You can use cinnamon if you are not a nutmeg fan!
 However, I will have to report you to the fan club! lol)

-Then I use a pastry blender to cut those little butter bits into the dry ingredients till I have a fine crumble.
+Use a pastry blender to cut those little butter bits into the dry ingredients till you have a fine crumble.
 (Those cold little butter bits are going to create the wonderful pockets of air that make your scones light and fluffy!)

-Time to mix your wet ingredients with your dry ingredients.
+Time to mix the wet ingredients with the dry ingredients.
 (Hooray… Christmas Spatula!
 I think we need to name her if she’s going to be a regular here on the Nest!
 Any idea’s?)